How I identified and developed my niche as Mental Health Awareness.

 Why mental health or stress?

 I learned to survive, and I wanted to help others to learn that art as well.
 I started writing more about it.
-I wanted anyone who was facing even a little of negative or low about themselves to quickly gain conscious and get a hold of their life.
+I wanted anyone who was facing even a little of negative or low about themselves to quickly gain consciousness and get a hold of their life.

 No, you cannot cross the line; it is too dark out there.
 You might get lost forever, I get chills when I write this but yes I know this and I understand Depression is for real, Mental Illness is for real and it needs a lot of awareness.